 Ms Hollonds said the experience of children exposed to violence at home was not well understood and that a fragmented response meant the most vulnerable children were falling through the cracks.

 “What we have is a fragmented patchwork of some services in some areas often operating in quite a siloed way,” she said.

 “For example, domestic violence support for women might not always be focusing on the needs of the children.
-Similarly, adult services for mental health or drug and alcohol issues might not have a focus on the needs of dependant children.
+Similarly, adult services for mental health or drug and alcohol issues might not have a focus on the needs of dependent children.

 “Unfortunately in some families the problems are multiple, it’s not just violence towards the other parent but there is also various kinds of abuse that the children directly experience.
-This multi-victimisation of children requires our urgent attention.”
+This multi-victimization of children requires our urgent attention.”

 The Australian Human Rights Commission released a report on Monday that found up to five children in every classroom had experienced or witnessed family violence.